 Treasury performs annual calculations, as of September 30, to assess the need for recording an estimated liability in accordance with SFFAS No. 5, Accounting for Liabilities of The Federal Government, and to the government's funding commitment to the GSEs under the SPSPAs.
-Treasury estimates and records the NPV of this potential liability, if any, based on the probable future occurrence of excess cash flows received above the full recovery of the costs associated with these programs.
 For additional information on investments in GSEs and the amended SPSPAs, see Note 9-Investments in Government-Sponsored Enterprises.

-Y. Credit Risk
+AA.
+Credit Risk